 Students are encouraged to alert Illinois Tech officials of emergencies and of behavior that is inconsistent with this Code of Conduct and published Illinois Tech policies.
 All emergencies should be reported to the Department of Public Safety at 312-808-6363; all such behavior may be reported to any of the officials listed in Article II Section B(2).
 All members of the Illinois Tech Community may also file an electronic incident report, which can be filed anonymously.
-The reporting form is found here on the online Incident Report.
+The reporting form is found online at www.iit.edu/incidentreport.

 1. Alcohol and Other Drugs

-vi.
-Possession of open containers of alcohol (i) on Illinois Tech property and public ways immediately adjacent there to, in Illinois Tech facilities, or in Illinois Tech vehicles or transportation, except as specifically authorized by Illinois Tech; and (ii) in public buildings, parks, beaches, highways, streets, alleys, sidewalks, parkways, and public parking lots, except to the extent specifically authorized by legal authority;
+- Possession of open containers of alcohol on Illinois Tech property and public ways immediately adjacent there to, in Illinois Tech facilities, or in Illinois Tech vehicles or transportation, except as specifically authorized by Illinois Tech;

-vii.
-Violations of other Illinois Tech alcohol policies or federal, state or local laws pertaining to alcohol; and;
+- Violations of other Illinois Tech alcohol policies pertaining to alcohol; and

-b.
-Misconduct related to drugs (i.e., all illegal drugs and controlled substances listed in the Policy, that occurs on Illinois Tech property or property under its control or at an Illinois sponsored event or activity including:
+(b) Misconduct related to drugs (i.e., all illegal drugs and controlled substances) listed in the Policy, that occurs on Illinois Tech property or property under its control or at an Illinois sponsored event or activity including:

-vi.
-Violations of other Illinois Tech drug policies or federal, state and local laws pertaining to illegal drugs and controlled substances.
+- Violations of other Illinois Tech drug policies pertaining to illegal drugs and controlled substances.

-Although Illinois’ Compassionate Use of Medical Cannabis Pilot Program Act and the Illinois Cannabis Regulation and Tax Act respectively allows patients to possess and consume limited amounts of marijuana for certain medical conditions and allows legal possession of Marijuana over the age of 21, these state laws conflict with federal laws governing marijuana.
+(c) Although Illinois’ Compassionate Use of Medical Cannabis Pilot Program Act and the Illinois Cannabis Regulation and Tax Act respectively allows patients to possess and consume limited amounts of marijuana for certain medical conditions and allows legal possession of Marijuana over the age of 21, these state laws conflict with federal laws governing marijuana.
 Illinois Tech is subject to the federal Drug-Free Schools and Communities Act Amendments, which mandates that campus communities be free of controlled substances (including marijuana).
 Therefore, the use, possession, manufacture, cultivation, dissemination, or being under the influence of medical marijuana on Illinois Tech property or at Illinois Tech-related activities is and shall remain prohibited.

 2. Destruction of Property